zammad/zammad-org/src/sr/documentation/use/advanced-features.md

 ## Use a Checklist

-![Screenshot shows macro action menu](/screenshots/cypress/usage-advanced-features.cy.js/ticket-checklist.png)
+![Screenshot shows a checklist from checklist sidebar](/screenshots/cypress/usage-advanced-features.cy.js/ticket-checklist.png)

 **Why?**